Compasses

 figure out which end is which from the position of the Sun in the

-right, and the Sun is somewhere on your right, you know that the end
+and the Sun is somewhere in front of you, you know the point is indicating north.

 How do you use a compass?

-Compasses you buy are a bit more sophisticated than this but work essentially the same way.
+Compasses you buy are a bit more sophisticated than floating needles but work essentially the same way.

 They have a lightweight, magnetized pointer mounted on a very